 Buying into a tourist market that is hot is the key to investing in a vacation rental.
 Orlando, the Florida Keys and many places along the west and east coast of the peninsula all are ideal.
 Location, location, the location might be a really old real estate cliche.
 However, it definitely holds true here as well.
 Your vacation rental needs to be in an area with plenty of attractions and destinations in order for it to work well for you.

 Vacation Rentals- What They Are And Are Not

-Although location is definitely the most important factor, you also need to understand what a vacation rental is exactly and what it isn’t as well.
-Typically multifamily properties, cottages, condos and villas all make great vacation rentals since they are fairly easy to care for and maintain.
-Single family houses can also be vacation rentals.
+Although the location is definitely the most important factor, you also need to understand what a vacation rental is exactly and what it isn't as well.
+Typically multifamily properties, cottages, condos, and villas all make great vacation rentals since they are fairly easy to care for and maintain.
+Single-family houses can also be vacation rentals.
 However, there are a few drawbacks to this.
 For one thing, they require more maintenance.

 Purchasing A Vacation Rental

 In order to purchase the best rental property for you, there are a couple of things that you need to be aware of.
 The following are some of the most important things that you need to know in order to make a wise decision:

 - Location is critical.
 In order to purchase the right property, location is crucial.
 The National Association of Realtors reports that beach and mountain properties are often the best choices.

 - Assess the true rental potential of the property.
 Try to see things through the eyes of a family looking for a rental for their upcoming vacation.
 What things would they most likely be searching for?
 They probably will want certain amenities for one thing.
 So if you have a beach property for rent, then a cooler, picnic basket, umbrella, beach chairs, and volleyball kit would all be nice things for you to offer.